wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
-* New: Add filter to add 3 more paragraph options with WP QUADS PRO
+* New: Add filter to add 3 more paragraph places with WP QUADS PRO
 * New: Support link to troubleshooting guide if AdSense ads are not shown
 * New: Add floating Save Settings button
 * New: Grey out unused ad spots in general settings